quon-titative-biology/HLiCA/README.md

 # Human Liver Atlas for CZI

-Code repository for Human Liver Atlas project.
+This is code repository for integrative analysis of Human Liver Atlas project.
+We jointly examine human liver datasets from multiple labs to leverage the diversity across multiple populations.

-List of sub-project teams
+The analysis contains multiple set of analysis as shown below
 * Data management
 * Metadata curation → harmonized metadata
 * Quality control